Shravu93/SQL-projects-Music-store-Analysis/README.md

 # SQL_Project_Music_Store_Analysis
 SQL project to analyze online music store data

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+**Project Description:**

-> Complete project explained on YouTube: https://www.youtube.com/watch?v=VFIuIjswMKM
+In this project, I analyzed a music playlist database, making it beginner-friendly for anyone interested in data analysis.
+Using SQL, I explored the dataset to uncover valuable insights that help the store understand its business growth.
+By answering essential questions about customer behavior, popular tracks, and playlist trends, I aimed to demonstrate how data analysis can drive informed business decisions.

 ## Database and Tools
 * Postgre SQL